Ismriti12/YouTube-Transcript-Summarizer-/README.md

 # YouTube-Transcript-Summarizer-
-Please Note: This project is in process of creating a chrome extension.
+Please Note: Chrome extension in process.
-Basic Idea: A Chrome extension that will make a request to a backend REST API where it will perform NLP and respond with a summarized version of a YouTube transcript.

 Main Project: HuggingFace's transformers library is used in Python to perform **abstractive text summarization** on the transcript of the YouTube API.